 If you want to celebrate the new wave of modern-retro and vintage camping, look no further than My Cool Campervan and My Cool Caravan.
 These books are packed full of gorgeous vintage caravans and retro camper vans guaranteed to get you trawling Ebay for something to renovate, refurbish and customise for your own glamping experience.
 Jane Field-Lewis and Chris Haddon are the authors of the series and we particularly love their ability to seek out quirky vehicles and their owners and give us all a visual voyage of discovery.

-We managed to catch up with Jane and Chris when they were publicising their new books My Cool Shed and My Cool Classic Car, so we took the opportunity to delve into a bit of the history and background of their inspiring camping books, and found out Jane is currently working on a new top-secret project.
-We also managed to get our hands on some fantastic freebies to give away in our new competition… and believe us when we say you really don’t want to miss out on this one!
+We managed to catch up with Jane and Chris when they were publicising their new books My Cool Shed and My Cool Classic Car, so we took the opportunity to delve into a bit of the history and background of their inspiring camping books, and found out Jane is currently working on a new project, ‘George Clarke’s Amazing Spaces’.

 When did you first get your idea for your book series?

 JANE: I bought a tiny vintage caravan in 2006, it became my guilty pleasure..
 I had to choose carefully who I ‘fessed up to as being a caravan owner.. it really wasn’t trendy at all back then.

 The caravan was both lovely and horrible at the same time.. it had mustard and orange stripes and had been modified over the years in a ghastly fashion.
 Fundamentally I loved it and wanted it full on 1970’s looking.

 My natural design and style inclinations took over and before that summer was over it was worthy of a design magazine spread.
 I had wallpapered it with some original 70’s paper, tiled the floor with retro cork tiles and filled every cupboard and drawer with 70’s kitchenware, and I loved it.